znosco/projet4/README.md

 The goal of this project is to create a chess tournament with any number of players (even or odd) and any rounds.
 By trying to be as close to reality as possible.

-2) The different classes / files and their functions
+2) The different classes / files and their functions:

 a) The main.py file:
 >This is the main program, it manages the execution and the order of the various events.

 b) The Chessplayers class:
 >It creates a list of instances of the Chessplayers class.
-The list is sorted by descending order.
+>The list is sorted by descending order.
 Attributes :
 - name
 - elo (ranking that reflects the strength of the player)